p4r4noj4/spectroscope-connector/README.md

 ## description

 Project allows easy control of spectroscope through rs232 serial port.
-Simple GUI provides ways to configure connection and run
+Simple GUI provides ways to configure connection and run .

+Most of the texts are in polish so far.

 ### prerequisites

 1. Qt 4.8
-2. Python 3+ (should work with Python 2 as well)
+2. Python 2+ (PySerial seems to have problems with Python 3+)
 3. PySide
 4. PySerial